reuters-graphics/d3-appendselect/README.md

   .appendSelect('g.chart-container')
    .attr('transform', 'translate(10, 10)');

-const circles = g.selectAll('circle')
+const circles = g.selectAll('g.circles')
   .data(myData)
+  .join('g')
+  .attr('class', 'circles');

+circles.appendSelect('circle')
+  .attr('r', d => d.r);

+circles.appendSelect('text')
+  .text(d => d.label);
   // ... etc.
 ```

 ## Why this?

-Idempotent functions are those that produce the same result no matter when or how often they're called.
+Idempotent functions produce the same result no matter when or how often they're called.

 If you've read Mike Bostock's [Towards Reusable Charts](https://bost.ocks.org/mike/chart/), we can make charts reusable by writing them as configurable functions.

 Idempotence takes that reusable pattern the next step by making those functions extremely predictable.
 An idempotent chart function always produces the same chart _elements_ regardless of the context in which the function is called.
 It makes your chart much easier to use and reason about and, as an extra benefit, easier to write!

+d3-appendselect is a shortcut for making non-data-bound append operations idempotent.
+That helps you write chart functions that act like modern components and will fit naturally with other ["pure"](https://reactjs.org/docs/components-and-props.html#props-are-read-only) component-driven frameworks like React, Svelte, Vue and others.

 #### Idempotence in D3